albert-haliulov/microprofile-healthcheck/README.md

 Successfully tagged ping:1.0
 ````

-Check that images have been created:
+Check for images have been created:

 ````
 $ docker images